 If the terrain data is not available (or terrain display is turned off), the background colour of the map window is white.
 All terrain below mean sea level is coloured blue.
 If you are flying outside the terrain region, the background colour will be white.

 Map labels

-The screen can be de-cluttered, turning off the display of topography labels and non-task waypoint labels by toggling the 'Labels' menu.
+The screen can be de-cluttered, turning off the display of all waypoint labels by toggling the 'Labels' menu.

 Other options for display decluttering include: